 To reduce the environmental impact, tailings are thickened and detoxified prior to being pumped to a tailings impoundment facility.
 Excess water is mainly re-used in the plant or treated prior to being discharged to the receiving environment.

-Exploration is planned to evaluate a number of near-pit/underground targets at the mine and further define the extent of the mineralization at the Odyssey Zone.
+Exploration is ongoing to evaluate a number of near-pit/underground targets at the mine and further define the extent of the mineralization at the Odyssey Zone.
 Both of these opportunities could provide new potential sources of ore for the Canadian Malartic mill.
-Canadian Malartic’s block model is currently being reviewed to further define the potential of the near-pit targets.
+In 2017, the Company expects to spend $3.2 million on 46,000 metres of exploration drilling and $2.3 million on 53,700 metres of conversion drilling at the Canadian Malartic mine (reflecting 50% of the expense and 100% of the metres of drilling).

 The Odyssey prospect lies on the east side of the Canadian Malartic property, approximately 1.5 km east of the current limit of the Canadian Malartic open pit.